 Day 5: Forillon National Park – Les Crêtes, Mt.
 Saint-Alban, Cap-Bon-Ami (18 km / 11 mi.)

 Day 6: Forillon National Park – Les Graves and Cap-Gaspé (18 km / 11 mi.)

-The last leg of the journey was in Forillon National Park and ended at Land’s End, where hikers encounter the immensity of the sea, which “broadens your view and fills your soul,” according to Claudine Roy, president and co-founder of the TDLG events.
+The last leg of the journey was in Forillon National Park and ended at Land’s End, where participants encountered the immensity of the sea, which “broadens your view and fills your soul,” according to Claudine Roy, president and co-founder of the TDLG events.
 This is a less demanding stretch that gives you the opportunity to soak up the horizon as you walk.
-Even the whales were there to celebrate the hikers’ arrival.
-I walked a segment of the trail with them and asked Denise Boisvert, one of the participants, whether she was happy with her week.
+Even the whales were there to celebrate the trekkers’ arrival.
+I walked a segment of the trail on this last day and asked Denise Boisvert, one of the participants, whether she was happy with her week.
 Almost moved to tears, she responded, “I know for a fact that of all the people here, I’m the happiest!”
-In remission for the past year, she had decided to participate in the TDLG on Foot to celebrate defeating cancer.
-At that moment, I knew getting involved in this event had been a good idea, that for many of the participants, we had brought happiness into the world.
+In remission for the past year, she had decided to participate in the Fall TDLG to celebrate defeating cancer.
+At that moment, I knew that getting involved in this event had been a good idea and that we were creating happiness for many.

-On the last morning, just before the hikers headed back home, I spoke to Marie-Claude, another participant, who confided, her voice full of emotion: “What we just experienced was big.
-It’s impossible to duplicate something like this...
-Sharing the ups and downs of the trail, laughter, pain, tiredness, discoveries...”
-And I think she’s right.
-I think that, above all else, the TDLG events are about the joys of being together and of feeling like you’re part of something special and unique...
+On the last morning, just before the trekkers headed back home, I spoke to Marie-Claude, another participant, who confided, her voice full of emotion: “What we just experienced was huge.
+It’s impossible to duplicate something like this… Sharing the ups and downs of the trail, laughing together, being tired and in pain together, discovering things together…” And I think she’s right.
+I think that, above all else, the TDLG events are about the joys of being together and of feeling like you’re part of something special and unique.